ElGuillermo/HLL_CRCON_Language_doorkeeper/README.md

 ⚠️ This one has been developed for french communities.
 You'll have to do **a lot** of translation work to adapt it to your language.

+A spanish user was kind enough to prepare an ES config.
+You'll find it below.

 ## Features

 ### Ask a question on a "Punish" screen